neondatabase/website/content/docs/manage/endpoints.md

 1. Once you've made your changes, click **Save**.
 All changes take immediate effect.

 <Admonition type="warning">
-Changing the size of a fixed compute restarts the endpoint and _temporarily disconnects all existing connections_.
-Resizing via autoscaling, however, is seamless: there are no restarts or disconnects, it just scales.
+Changing the size of your compute will restart the endpoint and _temporarily disconnect all existing connections_.
+Automatic resizing due to autoscaling, on the other hand, is seamless: there are no restarts or disconnects, it just scales.

+Note that modifying the minimum or maximum autoscale settings also requires a restart of the endpoint to take effect; existing connections are temporarily disconnected.

+Changes to autosuspend do not require an endpoint restart; existing connections are unaffected.
 </Admonition>

 ### Compute size and Autoscaling configuration